sixteenmillimeter/GNAL/docs/README.md

 Since the benchmarking process ([see below](#benchmarks)) was developed between V2 and V3, render times are optimized in this iteration of the project.
 The success of the [`spiral_3.scad`](scad/spiral/spiral_3.scad) approach stood out from the rest as fastest, so it was reworked into what exists in V3.

-The spiral itself is plotted in 2D with a relatively simple formula that is expressed in the OpenSCAD script through a number of in-line helper functions.
+The spiral itself is plotted in 2D with a relatively simple formula that is expressed in this OpenSCAD script through a number of in-line helper functions.
 It draws the position of various points along the spiral path and then uses the `path_extrude.scad` library to extrude a shape along those coordinates.
-This proves to be fast and efficient while not sacrificing any of the detail in the geometry.
+This proves to be fast and efficient while not sacrificing any detail in the geometry.

 Prior to release a serious flaw was found while printing the V3 design.
 The attempt to remove the need for supports in V2, actually printing the spiral was creating curious side effects during fabrication.
 Not having material in the voids below the spiral, it seems, allowed air to cool the part and would consistently cause prints to fail when it reached the actual spiral at the top of the reel.
 Since this is the most important element of the reel, the triangles have been removed and the design is more similar to V1.
 Testing continues on this version.